The purpose of this charter

 - Email: firstname.lastname@example.org

-- Write to: The Supporter Care Team, Christian Aid, PO Box 100, London, SE1 7RT
+- Write to: The Supporter Engagement Team, Christian Aid, PO Box 100, London, SE1 7RT

-Our regional and national offices are open at varying times, and some may have smaller teams - this can affect how quickly you get a reply to your questions, suggestions or complaints.
+Our national offices are open at varying times, and some may have smaller teams - this can affect how quickly you get a reply to your questions, suggestions or complaints.

 How long does it take to get a reply from us?